fbpx

 Pros

-• Customizable wavelengths.
+- Customizable wavelengths.

-• Easy to assemble.
+- Easy to assemble.

-• Non-toxic materials (low VOC).
+- Non-toxic materials (low VOC).

 Cons

-• Price.
+- Price.

-• Android tablet could be more responsive.
+- The Android control tablet could be more responsive.

-The Sunlighten mPulse is an excellent full-spectrum infrared sauna that provides dedicated heaters for each region of the infrared spectrum (far, mid and near).
-The sauna is easy to assemble and is made with high-quality, non-toxic materials.
+The mPulse is easy to assemble and made from high-quality, non-toxic materials.
 Our entire family has been enjoying this sauna on a regular basis, and we appreciate how much it has improved the quality of our lives.

 If you’re new to sauna bathing, you might be wondering about the benefits of exposing your body to higher-than-normal temperatures.